nwesterhausen/valheim-discordconnector/docs/config/toggles.messages.md

 Type: `Boolean`, default value: `true`

 If enabled, this will send a message to Discord when a random event is resumed.

+## Chat Shout All Caps

+Type: `Boolean`, default value: `false`

+If enabled, this will send shouts to Discord in All Caps.